 On February 10, 2012, Humanities Texas and the Texas State Historical Association held a one-day teacher workshop in Austin on Texas history in the twentieth century.

 The workshop addressed topics such as the legacy of Reconstruction in Texas history, Progressive-Era reform movements, boom and bust in Texas industry, the Civil Rights Movement, and the emergence of two-party Texas.
 Content was aligned with the Texas Essential Knowledge and Skills (TEKS), with particular emphasis on newly added or revised standards.

-The workshop will feature close interaction with scholars, the examination of primary sources, and the development of effective pedagogical strategies and engaging assignments and activities.
-Teachers will receive books and other instructional materials.
+Forty-four teachers attended the workshop.
+The workshop emphasized close interaction with scholars, the examination of primary sources, and the development of effective pedagogical strategies and engaging assignments and activities.
+The program was designed ultimately to enhance teachers' mastery of the subjects they teach and to improve students' performance on state assessments.
+Teachers received books and other instructional materials.

-This workshop is made possible with support from the State of Texas and the National Endowment for the Humanities.
+This workshop was made possible with major funding from the state of Texas and the National Endowment for the Humanities.